A Weekend in Sofia

 The market is not very big, but it’s also a place for a cheap coffee, snack or lunch in one of the eateries around.
 Get a plate of vegetarian Moussaka for 1,50 Euros (2,90 Lew).
 The market is busy, the atmosphere lively.
 This is one of the places, where the locals really shop.

-About malls and markets in Sofia: Central Market Hall
+Malls and markets in Sofia: Central Market Hall

 In the Central Market Hall on Marija Luisa Street, you can buy bakery goods, fish, meat and soap without freezing your ass off.
 It’s nicely heated.
 In the middle of the action, there is a café.
 And in the basement, you find a cheap eatery.

-About malls and markets in Sofia: Shopping in Vitosha Street
+Malls and markets in Sofia: Shopping in Vitosha Street

 The main shopping street in Sofia is Vitosha Street.
 You find big chains like H&M, restaurants, book shops and a lot of clothes shops.
 The shops were not very crowded.
 It wasn’t busy at all in comparison to the open air market.
 But probably minus degrees in January don’t necessarily raise the shopping fever.

-About malls and markets in Sofia: Shopping center TZUM
+Malls and markets in Sofia: Shopping center TZUM

 There is also a number of shopping malls in the city center.
 My travel guidebook recommended a visit of the upmarket TZUM-Sofia, the central Department Store.
 But it is nothing against the hundreds of people walking into the modern Mall of Sofia.